| Munafo's Marriage Initiation Ritual |

 Therefore, in case I don't make it obvious, you should feel free to change individual elements (such as music choices, order of activities, etc.) to suit your own situation.

-This ritual is being developed in collaboration with Dorry Bless, of Circle Of Life Ceremonies who I can recommend to others interested in distinctive ceremonies in the PA/NJ/NY area.
+Details of the ritual (in particular the celebrant's words) were developed in collaboration with Dorry Bless, of Circle Of Life Ceremonies, who I can recommend to others interested in distinctive ceremonies in the PA/NJ/NY area.

 Explanation of Format